AOYT2/stapler/README.md

 # stapler
-This repo is about staplers
+This repo is about staplers.
+Wow.

+Staplers, ikr!